Giwan/giwan-test-auto-merge/README.md

 another readme update to test the pr
 Avoid using snyk to trigger predefined auto-merge

-I need a another test PR
+I need yet another test PR